dtbinh/BODNetLogo/README.txt

 ###############################################################################################################################
 To RUN BODNetLogo, there are two methods:
-	~ Navigate to this folder with 'cmd' or terminal and enter java -jar BODNetLogo.jar This will run the gui for BODNetLogo and the text ouput will appear in the command window.
-	~BODNetLogo can be run be simply double clicking the BODNetLogo.jar file.
-NOTE: this will run the GUI window but it will NOT currently allow you to see any info/error/debug messages
+	~ Navigate to this folder with 'cmd' or terminal and enter java -jar BODNetLogo.jar ~ BODNetLogo can be run be simply double clicking the BODNetLogo.jar file.

 ###############################################################################################################################